 Despite pleas for additional releases from advocates who say it’s impossible to stem the spread of Covid-19 in the close quarters of prison, MDOC released slightly fewer people in 2020 than it did the year before — 8,621 compared to 8,626 — numbers provided by the department show.
 The rate of release for parole-eligible inmates meanwhile dropped from 72.4 to 70.3 percent year-over — its lowest level since 2015.

-John Alexander, a 42-year-old from northern Michigan serving 2-5 years for drinking and driving with a minor in the car, was denied parole in November because he was unable to complete required coursework that MDOC suspended in response to the pandemic, according to his wife, Tiffany Alexander.
-Though his earliest release date was May, he’ll have to wait another year before going back before the parole board, leaving Tiffany to care for their new baby and five children on her own.
+John Alexander, a 42-year-old from northern Michigan serving 2-5 years for drinking and driving with a minor in the car, was denied parole in November because he was unable to complete required coursework that MDOC suspended in response to the pandemic, the department confirmed.
+Though his earliest release date was May, he’ll have to wait another year before going back before the parole board, leaving his wife, Tiffany, to care for their new baby and five children on her own.

-John was the stay-at-home dad, and Tiffany hasn’t been able to return to work as a group-home aide with her kids in remote school.
+John was the stay-at-home dad, and Tiffany says she's been unable to return to work as a group-home aide with her kids in remote school.

 “I don’t see how that’s fair,” the 32-year-old said Wednesday as she held her babbling 9-month-old son, Elijah, in her lap.
-“I understand ‘doing the time for the crime,’ but he is not sentenced to death and he has a son he’s never met and who knows if he’s ever going to be able to.”
+“I understand ‘doing the time for the crime,’ but he is not sentenced to death and he has a son he’s never met.”

 John has already contracted Covid once, but Tiffany says she's concerned he'll be re-infected.